-This second piece in our series of impact stories looks at how the ESRC STEPS Centre intervened in debates on land grabbing following the financial crisis in 2007 and 2008, and how our work led us on to explore the impacts of ‘green grabs’ and ‘water grabs’, carbon offsetting, the green economy, the financialisation of nature, the Anthropocene and other aspects of ‘resource politics’.
+This piece looks at how the ESRC STEPS Centre intervened in debates on ‘land grabbing’ following the financial crisis in 2007 and 2008, and how our work led us on to explore the impacts of ‘green grabs’ and ‘water grabs’, carbon offsetting, the green economy, the financialisation of nature, the Anthropocene and other aspects of ‘resource politics’, culminating in the convening of a major online conference in 2020.

-NGOs campaigning on behalf of poor people in rural areas raised the alarm.
-Governments selling land often claimed that it was vacant or owned by the state, but this was not always true: in many cases, supposedly ‘empty’ land was used by pastoralists, or subject to customary rights.
-In many poorer countries, there was a strong need for investment in rural areas, but the people living there did not always appear to benefit, and could be evicted or rendered landless.
+Civil society groups working with people in rural areas raised the alarm.
+Governments parcelling out land to investors often claimed that it was vacant or owned by the state, but in many cases, supposedly ‘empty’ land was subject to customary rights, being used by shifting cultivators or pastoralists for example.
+In many countries, there is a strong need for investment in rural areas, but the people living there did not always appear to benefit, and could be evicted or rendered landless.

 As land speculation continued, researchers at the STEPS Centre and elsewhere saw the need for in-depth and systematic enquiry into what was happening.
-Behind the alarming worldwide statistics, there was also a need to know what was happening nationally and even locally.
+Behind the alarming worldwide statistics, there was also a need to know what was happening on the ground.

 Investigating claims about land grabs